FlyingOE/q_Wind/README.md

   * Fixed problem with `WSQ` subscribers being not able to modify global data in q
 * 2015.03&ndash;04
   * Various bug fixes
+* 2015.07
+  * Added support for Wind TDF/TDB APIs -- Only part of the APIs have been implemented, still work in progress...

 ### References